olorin/nerven/README.md

 * An unencrypted stream of EEG data (this can be obtained using the included daemon nervend, or with Kyle Machulis' emokit at https://github.com/qdot/emokit)
-* python-edf (my fork at https://bitbucket.org/fractalcat/python-edf)
 * wxmpl (http://agni.phys.iit.edu/~kmcivor/wxmpl/)
 * Cython (http://www.cython.org/)

+In addition, python-edf (my fork at https://bitbucket.org/fractalcat/python-edf) is required to capture to EDF files.

 installation
 ============